 One main died, forty people were injured and more than three hundred others were arrested in violent clashes between police and anti-National Front party demonstrators in London, on Monday (23 April).

-One main died, forty people were injured and more than three hundred others were arrested in violent clashes between police and anti-National Front party demonstrators in London, on Monday (23 April).
+Background: One main died, forty people were injured and more than three hundred others were arrested in violent clashes between police and anti-National Front party demonstrators in London, on Monday (23 April).
 Britain's political leaders have condemned the violence, which has inflamed the general election campaign.

 SYNOPSIS: The riots broke out in Southall, an area with one of the largest concentrations of Asian immigrants in London.
 The extreme right-wing National Front group, which is contesting the general election, had planned a campaign meeting at the local town hall.
 But five hours before it began huge crowds of anti-Front demonstrators, and Asian youths had gathered outside the hall and thousands of police were standing by.